Skip to main content

 According to the EPA, an impairment of beneficial uses means a change in the chemical, physical or biological integrity of the Great Lakes system sufficient to cause significant environmental degradation.
 All BUIs that have been designated for an Area Of Concern must be removed for the area to be considered restored and begin the delisting process.
 Buffalo Niagara Waterkeeper is the local coordinator to remove impairments from the Buffalo River.
 Five have been removed since 2018.

 Click the icons on the checklist below to learn more about each BUI along the Buffalo River.
+For additional information on each BUI along the Buffalo River, visit the EPA website below.

 How a water body looks can have a significant effect on the local community.
 The aesthetics of the AOC can be considered restored and the BUI removed when the waters are devoid of any substance that produces a persistent objectionable deposit, unnatural color or turbidity (cloudiness), or unnatural odor.
 Materials and events that might cause degradation of aesthetics include oil slicks, surface scum, combined sewer overflows, excessive dust, or nuisance algal blooms.
 [Removed August 2018]